 Top court will not review rejection of class action against Just for Laughs founder

-A group of women known as ``Les Courageuses'' has pursued legal action against Gilbert Rozon over allegations of harassment and sexual assault.
+A group of women known as ``Les Courageuses'' had pursued legal action against Gilbert Rozon over allegations of harassment and sexual assault.

 In May 2018, the Quebec Superior Court authorized the class action, which accuses Rozon of victimizing at least 20 women from 1982 to 2016, allegations he firmly denies.